johe123qwe/github-trending/README.md

 ## Go

+* 【2025-03-08】[mark3labs / mcp-go](https://github.com/mark3labs/mcp-go) - A Go implementation of the Model Context Protocol (MCP), enabling seamless integration between LLM applications and external data sources and tools.
+* 【2025-03-08】[usual2970 / certimate](https://github.com/usual2970/certimate) - 开源的SSL证书管理工具，可以帮助你自动申请、部署SSL证书，并在证书即将过期时自动续期。An open-source SSL certificate management tool that helps you automatically apply for and deploy SSL certificates, as well as automatically renew them when they are about to expire.
 * 【2025-03-07】[mostlygeek / llama-swap](https://github.com/mostlygeek/llama-swap) - transparent proxy server for llama.cpp's server to provide automatic model swapping
 * 【2025-03-03】[vinceanalytics / vince](https://github.com/vinceanalytics/vince) - Self Hosted Alternative To Google Analytics
 * 【2025-03-02】[DeepSourceCorp / globstar](https://github.com/DeepSourceCorp/globstar) - Globstar is a fast, feature-rich, and open-source static analysis toolkit for writing and running code checkers.
 Based on tree-sitter.